If things get better with age, then I'm approaching magnificence.

 - Monasterystays.com - 100 Italian properties

-- guiasmonastarios.com - Spanish monasteries
+- http://www.patrimonionacional.es/ - Spanish monasteries

-- www.valamo.fi - Finnish monasteries
+- www.valamo.fi - Finnish monasteries (butcha gotta read Finnish), Here's a wikipedia page.

 - Business-class airlines

-- L'avion airlines - New York/Paris-Orly
+- Open Skies airlines - New York/Paris-Orly

 - Bus travel from Boston

-- Boston-New York - fares from $10-$15 on t he dates I checked.
-Leaves, e.g. 9AM arrives 1:15PM
+- Boston-New York - fares $34 on the dates I checked.
+Leaves, e.g. 10:15AM arrives 4:15PM I miss Bolt Bus.

 - Greyhound